viega/hatrack/README.md

 and witchhat are the culmination of our lock-free tables).
 Generally, start with the .h file to get a sense of the data structures, then scan the comments in the associated .c file.

+Note that I've tried to keep tables reasonably independent, to make them easier to pick out, and drop into some other program.
+That means there's a lot of code duplication across files.

+Because of that, I don't re-comment on everything in every source code file.
+Tables that are incremental changes over other tables are often VERY lightly commented.

+But I should indicate everywhere (if you open the source code for any table), what the appropriate table to look at would be, if the comments in the current table wouldn't be enough to understand the table independently.

+Here is an overview of the tables in their 'logical' order:

 1) **refhat**   A simple, fast, single-threaded reference hash table.